 Countries:India, Kenya, Mexico

 The microfinance industry began with a focus on women’s empowerment through access to credit and discussions of financial inclusion today, through much broader-based to cover the spectrum of population segments, continue to reflect a desire to better serve women.
 Yet evidence about how financial behavior differs by gender is limited.
 To gain a deeper understanding of women’s unique financial behavior and needs, BFA Global analyzed data from the Kenya Financial Diaries (~300 households), Mexico Financial Diaries (185 households), and India Financial Diaries (~90 households) from a gender perspective.
 This project aimed to challenge and advance the financial inclusion industry’s thinking about what low-income women need from financial services.
-We will present our findings in a focus note and slide deck that will be disseminated internationally.
 The Omidyar Foundation aims to engage its portfolio companies around the findings to explore paths for product adjustments or development.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.